jaredpdesigns/jaredpendergraft.com/src/hire/me.md

 - Works on a variety of feature-level changes to our core product, working within small teams to ship quickly and maximize usability and engagement.
 - Manages our internal design system [Forge](https://forge.followupboss.com), which we are continually improving upon and integrating into our core product.
 - Bridges the gap between product and engineering by collaborating closely and continually iterating on deliverables based on feedback cycles.
+- Via _Follow Up Boss_ acquisition in January of 2024.

 ### Education Advanced, Inc.